gborough/safemoney/README.md

 * unsafe_float_to_exchange
 * unsafe_float_to_scale

 Note the float value is taken as **String** to encourage "finalisation" on previously unsafe float.
-To guide the functions on how to correctly recognise the separator the correct one should be provided or parser error is thrown.
+To guide the functions on how to correctly recognise the separator, the correct one should be provided or parser error is thrown.

 ## License